How to Become a Medical Technologist or Laboratory ScientistBecome a medical technologist

 Step 4: Become Certified

-Most medical laboratory employers will require that medical lab scientists receive certification prior to employment.
-Certifications are obtained by passing a medical science exam through an accredited source such as the American Society for Clinical Pathology Board of Certification, the largest agency for providing certification for medical lab scientists.
+Many medical laboratory employers will require that medical lab scientists receive certification prior to employment.
+Certifications are obtained by passing a medical science exam through an accredited source such as the American Society for Clinical Pathology (ASCP) Board of Certification, the largest agency for providing certification for medical lab scientists.

 Step 5: Pursue a Career in Medical Lab Science